All Episodes

 I don't want that to happen, man.

-I want you to be able to make the best choice for yourself no matter what.
+I want you to be able to make the best choice for yourself, no matter what.

 It sounds like a really beautiful community, is it?

-Yeah, it's it's very beautiful, I'd say.
+Yeah, it's very beautiful, I'd say.

 That's like one of my favorite things to do.